g0v-it/data-agcom/sdaas/README.md

 avg_audience is the potential audience of the whole TV channel.

-The multiplication of speaking Time for bwi produces a number that defines the daily **TV impressions** of a subject with a political or institutional role.
-In other word a *TV impression* is defined as a second of a person with a political or institutional role exposed to a single televiewer
+There are some heuristics & guidelines that estimates that a speaker can pronunciate an average rate of 100 - 125 words per minute.
+That is 2 word per second.
+Because an average sentence is composed by 10 words, we can introduce a metric called **TV impression**(TVI) computed by the multiplication of speaking Time for bwi divided by 5.
+That is `bwi(observation) * nst(observation) / 5`

+In other words, the  **daily TV impressions** (TVI/d) are just a rough estimation of the number of sentences pronounced by a subject with a political or institutional role in a TV program that "hit" each single observer.

+For example: a 30-second speech in a TV program with an audience of 1000000 of people is equivalent to 6000000 of TV impressions (i.e. 30*1000000/5 ).

 Each AGCOM observation can be displayed as a bubble whose area is proportional to the total of daily "TV impressions".

 The metrics [bwi](axioms/025_compute_bwi.sparql_update) and [nst](axioms/024_compute_nst.sparql_update)
 are computed by a specific sparql axioms.
+The "daily TV impressions index" is computed in [make_bubbles axiom](axioms/030_make_bubbles.sparql_update)